RohithGYadav/Fanhaven/README.md

 Obtain your Cloud Name, API Key, and API Secret.
 Set the corresponding environment variables in your .env.local file as described above.

+Future Updates
+Pay Functionality: Implementing payment integration using Razorpay for secure and seamless transactions.
+(Currently, clicking the "Pay" button works as a placeholder for successful payment.)